June 16, 2026

 In a credit sales journal entry, you record the sale immediately, creating an accounts receivable asset.
 Cash comes in later when the customer pays.
 This delay means you need to carefully track amounts owed and monitor payment due dates to manage your cash flow effectively.

-- Determine if the sale is cash or credit: Check the payment method to see if the payment is immediate or if the customer receives extended payment terms.
-This affects how you record the transaction in your books, especially in a credit sales journal entry where accounts receivable will be involved instead of cash.
+1. Determine if the sale is cash or credit: Check the payment method.
+This affects how you record the transaction: a credit sales journal entry uses accounts receivable (AR) instead of cash.

-- Write the journal entry date: Use the actual transaction date to ensure your records are in chronological order.
+2. Write the journal entry date: Use the actual transaction date to place it in the correct accounting period

-- Assign a unique invoice number and note the customer: Adding these details creates traceability and makes future reconciliations easier.
+3. Assign a unique invoice number and note the customer: These details create traceability and make future reconciliations easier

-- Calculate the total sales amount, including taxes: Break down the total by listing product or service prices and apply the correct tax rate.
-Separating the base sales amount from sales tax helps with clean and compliant reporting.
+4. Calculate the total sales amount, including taxes: List product or service prices and apply the correct tax rate.
+Separating the base amount from sales tax helps with clean, compliant reporting.

-- Debit accounts receivable (credit sales) or cash (cash sales): This reflects the increase in assets resulting from the sale, either as incoming cash or as amounts owed to your business.
+5. Debit accounts receivable or cash: This reflects the increase in assets from the sale: incoming cash for cash sales or amounts owed for credit sales

-- Credit the revenue or sales account: Record the income your business earns from the transaction.
-Accurate revenue recognition provides a clear picture of your business’s financial health.
+6. Credit the revenue or sales account: Record the income you earn from the transaction.
+Accurate revenue recognition gives you a clear picture of your financial health.

-- Credit the sales tax payable account (if applicable): Set aside the tax portion of the sale as a liability, which you’ll pay to tax authorities later.
-Keeping it separate helps you stay compliant and avoid issues down the line.
+7. Credit the sales tax payable account (if applicable): Set aside the tax portion as a liability you'll remit to tax authorities later

-- Post the journal entry to the general ledger: Finalize the transaction by recording it in your accounting system.
+8. Post the journal entry to the general ledger: Finalize the transaction in your accounting system.
 Review all account selections and amounts for accuracy.

 Cash sale with sales tax